chhatrapatisharma/myrepository/README.md

 # myrepository
-this is use for displays my contents
+this is use to display deleted record into table